 New Measures Combat Home Appraisal Discrimination

-Home appraisals usually return numbers similar to what the buyer, bank, or homeowner expects.
-The process moves on smoothly.
+Home appraisals usually return numbers similar to those expected by the buyer, bank, or homeowner, and the sale process proceeds smoothly.

-Recently, the Biden administration took aim at home appraisal discrimination.
-The administration says it will support a series of reforms to fight racism during the home appraisal process, such as new regulations requiring banks to use algorithms with no hint of racial bias.
+The Biden administration aimed to protect owners from home appraisal bias.
+The administration says it will support a series of reforms to reduce biased home appraisal, such as new regulations requiring banks to use artificial intelligence algorithms with no hint of racial bias.

-Other reforms appear to be in the works as well, like making the race/ethnicity of homeowners receiving those appraisals public, and asking states to reduce racial barriers to joining the appraisal profession.
+Other reforms appear to be in the works as well, like making the race/ethnicity of homeowners receiving those appraisals public and asking states to reduce racial barriers to becoming real estate appraisers.

 About Home Appraisals